RedisLabs/redislabs-docs/content/rs/administering/database-operations/creating-database.md

 1. Click **Activate**.

+1. If you did not specify a port number for the database, note the port number shown in the Endpoint field of the database **configuration**.

 ## Simple Connectivity Test

 Once the database is created, you can find the endpoint and port for the